Private Clinic · Tel Aviv · 050-717-1222 · Book Online

 Not all ACL tears require surgery.
 The KANON trial (Frobell et al., NEJM 2010) showed no significant difference in outcomes between early reconstruction and optional delayed surgery after structured rehabilitation at 2-year follow-up.
 Young athletes in pivot-heavy sports generally benefit from reconstruction.
 Older, less active patients or those in non-pivot sports often do excellently with conservative physio alone.
 We assess your specific situation and guide you to the right decision.

 Minimum 9 months for post-surgical ACL rehab is now the evidence-based standard.
-Research by Grindem et al. (BJSM 2016) showed that returning before 9 months increased re-rupture risk by 7× compared to returning after 9 months.
+Research by Grindem et al. (BJSM 2016) · Free PDF showed that returning before 9 months increased re-rupture risk by 7× compared to returning after 9 months.
 However, the real benchmark is not time — it is passing all criteria: >90% limb symmetry index, all hop tests passed, psychological readiness confirmed.

 The standard battery includes: Single Leg Hop for Distance, Triple Hop for Distance, Triple Crossover Hop, and 6-Metre Timed Hop.
 The injured leg must achieve ≥90% of the uninjured leg's result (Limb Symmetry Index ≥90%) on all four tests before return to unrestricted sport is approved.